Adversarial Purification with the Manifold Hypothesis: Conclusion

 \subsubsection{Acknowledgments}

 Research is supported by DARPA Geometries of Learning (GoL) program under the agreement No. HR00112290075.
-The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. government.
+The views, opinions, and/or findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. government.